 Financial Aid for Graduate Students in Physics & Astronomy

 There are no separate forms on which to apply for financial aid.
 On the online application system, under department funding, check all of the boxes that apply.
-However, if you are able to come without support, you may explain this in your Statement of Purpose.
-Students who do not receive Assistantships are liable for all tuition and fees.
+However, if you can attend without support, you may explain this in your Statement of Purpose.
+Students who do not receive Assistantships are responsible for all tuition and fees.

 Summary of Financial Info

 - The Teaching Assistant stipend for your first year is $25,000 and is renewable.

 - Ohio University Graduate College Financial Support Information.

 - See Graduate Tuition and Fees for Athens students.

 - The Graduate Tuition Scholarship covers the following fees each semester:

 - 100% of all instructional fees